fishercallum/EpicOS/README.md

 # EpicOS
 A command-based chat bot for [Multiplayer Piano](https://multiplayerpiano.net), originally created in 2015.

-This repository hosts all published versions of the bot starting from 2015.
+This repository hosts all published versions of the bot.

 ## Project Directory